Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

 on the characteristic variety.
-On some Zariski open dense subset this map restricts to a finite \'etale cover, and we define its monodromy group to be the automorphism group $Gal(\gamma)$ of its Galois hull.
-For a very general point $u\in V(\bbC)$, i.e.~all $u$ outside countably many proper closed subvarieties, we will specialize the functor $\omega_\eta$ to a fibre functor $\omega_u$ that factors as follows:
+Over some Zariski open dense subset this is a finite \'etale cover; we define its monodromy group to be the automorphism group $\Gal(\gamma)$ of its Galois closure.
+For very general $u\in V(\bbC)$, i.e.~all $u$ outside countably many proper closed subvarieties, we will show that the above tensor functor $F$ factors on the subcategory $\langle \scrM \rangle \subseteq \M(A)$ over a tensor functor $F_u: \langle \scrM \rangle \longrightarrow \LS(A, u)$ to an analogous category of Zariski germs of local systems over the closed point $u$.
+This will then induce a new fiber functor $\omegaMicro{u}$ as in the following diagram:

 Here $\Vect_{X_u}(\bbC)$ is the category of finite dimensional vector spaces with a grading by the group